Deathstroke

-He is usually depicted as being among the deadliest and most expensive assassins in the DC Universe and is a prominent enemy of several superhero teams, most notably the Teen Titans, the Titans, and the Justice League.
-He is also a prominent adversary to individual heroes such as Dick Grayson (as Robin and later Nightwing) who has been depicted at times as his archenemy, Batman, and Green Arrow.
-Deathstroke is also the father of Jericho, two iterations of Ravager (Grant and Rose Wilson), and Respawn.
-A premier assassin, Deathstroke often comes into conflict with both members of the superhero community and his family, the latter whom he struggles to connect with.
+Deathstroke is the alias of Slade Joseph Wilson, a mercenary and former U.S. Army operative who gains enhanced physical and mental abilities from an experimental super-soldier serum.
+Regarded as the greatest and deadliest assassin in the DC Universe, he serves as the archenemy of Dick Grayson and the Teen Titans, although he has also fought other superheroes, including Batman, Green Arrow, and the Justice League.
+Deathstroke's vendetta against the Titans began when he swore revenge for the death of his eldest son Grant; his other two children, Joseph and Rose, would go on to join the Titans to oppose him.
+A bicolored black-and-orange mask that covers his missing right eye serves as Deathstroke's visual motif.

-The character was ranked the 24th Greatest Villain of All Time by Wizard magazine and the 32nd Greatest Comic Book Villain of All Time by IGN.
-He has been substantially adapted into various forms of media, including several Batman-related projects; and the Teen Titans animated series, where he is voiced by Ron Perlman.
-In live-action, Deathstroke has been portrayed by Manu Bennett in The CW's television Arrowverse show Arrow; by Esai Morales in the second season of the DC Universe series Titans; and by Joe Manganiello in the DC Extended Universe film Justice League and its director's cut.
+The character has been adapted in various media incarnations, having been portrayed in television by Michael Hogan in Smallville, Manu Bennett in Arrow, and Esai Morales in Titans; and in film by Joe Manganiello in Justice League and its director's cut.
+Ron Perlman and others have provided Deathstroke's voice in animation and video games.

 Publication history

-"Deathstroke the Terminator" was created by Marv Wolfman and George Pérez, and made his first appearance in The New Teen Titans #2 in December 1980.
-Christopher J. Priest said:
+Deathstroke the Terminator was created by Marv Wolfman and George Pérez, and made his first appearance in The New Teen Titans #2 in December 1980.

 Due to his popularity, Deathstroke received his own series, Deathstroke the Terminator, in 1991.
 It was retitled Deathstroke the Hunted for issues #0 and #41–45; and then simply Deathstroke for issues #46–60.
 The series was cancelled with issue #60.
 In total, Deathstroke ran for 65 issues (#1–60, plus four Annuals and a special #0 issue).

+Deathstroke will receive a new ongoing series in March 2026 as part of the "DC Next Level" publishing initiative.

+The character’s popularity with readers also led Rob Liefeld to create the popular Marvel Comics character Deadpool (Wade Wilson), whose name, powers, and costume were originally patterned on Deathstroke.

 Following his injury in DC Universe: Last Will and Testament, Deathstroke appears in one of the four Faces of Evil one-shots, written by David Hine.
-Hine has explained that the series is part of the setup for future stories: "All of the characters in this 'Faces of Evil' series were selected for their potential as major players in the coming year."

-Even though the character of Deathstroke the Terminator predates James Cameron's film The Terminator by four years, the Slade Wilson character is now simply called Deathstroke, even though he was initially introduced as "Deathstroke the Terminator" in his first appearance and usually referred to only as "the Terminator" (and as "Termy") by other characters for decades.
-The full title has not completely fallen out of use, having been referenced as recently as Justice League Elite.
+Despite predating James Cameron's film The Terminator by four years, the character is now simply called Deathstroke, though the full title has not completely fallen out of use, having been referenced in Justice League Elite.